dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }

 Create a Fight - POST Method (/fight/)
 Description: Everyday, there will be one main fight/battle.
 Users will pay 0 - 10 gold in order to participate in the fight.
+There will be three rounds of fighting total.
+Each round, for both sides, there will be a probability from 1 - 35 and whatever that number is, it will be subtracted from the main health points.
+Whoever has the lowest amount of health by the end of the three rounds will be the winner, and of course if one side has less than 0 or reached 0 health points, then automatically the other side wins.
+The 1 - 35 is just an average range of health points you can lose in one round.
+The higher the defense and attack stats are, the lower the range can go to decrease the amount of health points you lose.
+Vice versa for the lower the defense and attack stats are, the higher the range of points you can lose will be.

 Request:
 {
 	“user_id”: “integer”